BlueN1nja1/Eleven/README.md

 Planned Features:
 ---------------------------------------------------------------------------------------------------------------------
-Search for both Android Oreo and Android 10+
+-Search for both Android Oreo and Android 10+
-Re-Add Scrollbars to the app.
+-Re-Add Scrollbars to the app.

 Special Versions:
 ---------------------------------------------------------------------------------------------------------------------